-The ESB Mobility Grant aims to provide ESB members with financial assistance to carry out collaborative research in a foreign country as part of their PhD or early postdoctoral research.
-There are two awards available for 2016 on a competitive basis.
+The ESB Mobility Grant aims to provide ESB members with financial assistance to carry out collaborative research in a foreign country as part of their PhD or postdoctoral research.
+The ESB mobility award has two categories:

-- The winners will be announced at the annual meeting in ESB Lyon, July 2016.
+- The winner(s) will be announced at the annual ESB congress.

-- The award value is based on the estimated costs to a maximum of €4000.
+- The award value is based on the estimated costs up to a maximum of €4000.